Shopping small (and local as often as possible) is important so here are 7 ways to shop small.

 The way this happens is when we all support the small business and shop small, as often as possible.

 As a small business myself, I am constantly supporting other small business’ almost daily.
-In fact, I have other posts that show this support:

 I think it’s important to support the small business year-round, but for today I’m sharing 7 ways you can shop small on the official Small Business Saturday.

 Small Business Saturday, Nov 24, is the annual holiday shopping tradition that gets communities everywhere out in support of their favorite small businesses.
 Because when they thrive, we all thrive.

 Click HERE to save this post for later.

 Share everything on social using hashtag #ShopSmall

 Other common hashtags include: #SmallBizSat, #SmallBusinessSaturday, and #DineSmall.